-- (1) All equity awards were made pursuant to the 2013 Plan. - (2) The Non-Equity Incentive Plan Awards made to Mr. Maheswaran were granted pursuant to the terms of our CEO Bonus Plan.
+- (1) All equity awards were made pursuant to the 2017 Plan. - (2) The Non-Equity Incentive Plan Awards made to Mr. Maheswaran were granted pursuant to the terms of our CEO Bonus Plan.
 All Non-Equity Incentive Plan Awards made to our other NEOs were granted pursuant to the terms of our Executive Bonus Plan.
 As a participant in the CEO Bonus Plan, Mr. Maheswaran is ineligible to receive awards pursuant to the Executive Bonus Plan.
-All Non-Equity Incentive Plan Awards were paid to our executives in fiscal year 2019 for their performance in fiscal year 2018.
-There is no guaranteed minimum bonus under the applicable plan.
-For each NEO, the "Threshold" represents the amount which would be paid assuming no amount is attributed to their individual performance and each factor attributed to Company performance is paid at the lowest level at which any payout may be made; the "Target" represents the executive's base salary multiplied by the target award percentage established for the executive; and the "Maximum" represents the maximum amount payable pursuant to the applicable plan assuming the maximum amount is attributed to the executive's individual performance and each factor attributed to Company performance is paid at the maximum level.
+All Non-Equity Incentive Plan Awards were paid to our executives in fiscal year 2020 for their performance in fiscal year 2019.
+There is no quaranteed minimum bonus under the applicable plan.
+For each NEO, the "Threshold" represents the amount which would be paid assuming no amount is attributed to their individual performance and each factor attributed to Company performance is paid at the lowest level at which any payout may be made; the "Target" represents the executive's base salary multiplied by the target award percentage established for the executive; and the "Maximum" represents the maximum amount payable pursuant to the applicable plan assuming the maximum amount is attributed to the executive's individual performance and each factor attributed to Company performance is paid at the maximum level. - (3) These columns represent awards of Performance-Based Units.
+There is no guaranteed minimum payout for these awards. - (4) The awards reflected in this column represent Time-Based Units. - (5) The valuation of equity awards is computed in accordance with FASB ASC Topic 718 and based on assumptions set forth in Note 11 to the financial statements filed with the Company's Annual Report on Form 10-K filed with the SEC on March 21, 2019.
+The awards are valued as of the date of grant, disregarding any estimate of forfeitures related to service-based vesting conditions.
+The Performance-Based Units included in this table that vest are settled 100% in shares.